vkkis93/s3ScanBuckets/README.md

 s3ScanBuckets
 ======

-It's script which gets buckets from your aws account and their permissions(ACL) and writes this information into pdf
+It's script which get all buckets from your aws account and their permissions(ACL) and writes this information into pdf

 Usage
 =====